This Month in a Nutshell

 Weed Control

-If you've had rain then you've more than likely your fair share of weeds.
-The predominant ones at this time of year are clover, yellow suckling clover, ragwort, plantain, speedwell and self heal with the usual crop of dandelions being thrown in for good measure.
+If you’ve had rain, then you’ve more than likely had your fair share of weeds!
+The predominant ones at this time of year are clover, yellow suckling clover, ragwort, plantain, speedwell and self heal, with the usual crop of dandelions being thrown in for good measure.

-If you haven't done much weed control or if you treated in spring then August and September present another great opportunity for applying weed killer to the whole lawn either by knapsack sprayer or watering can.
-If you're using a watering can try the sprinkle bar for faster more accurate application.
+If you haven’t done much weed control or last treated the lawn in spring - August and September present another great opportunity for applying weed killer to the whole lawn, either by knapsack sprayer or watering can.
+Try the sprinkle bar for faster, more accurate application if you’re using a watering can.

-See Weed Identification for more detail and control methods.
+See Weed Identification for more details and control methods.

 WARNING: Do not apply weed killer to dry or parched lawns other than as a spot treatment.
 Always read the label for advice on repeat treatments and safe use.